-The birthday of Caldecott Medal-winning picture book author and illustrator is March 11.
-Use these activities and lessons to introduce students to Keats's timeless classics.
+Ezra Jack Keats was a Caldecott Medal-winning picture book author and illustrator.
+His books include Peter's Chair, Whistle for Willy, and the timeless classic The Snowy Day.
+Use these activities and lessons to introduce students to Keats's work.

 - Picture books by four or five distinctive illustrators